 The Administration for Children and Families promotes the economic and social well-being of families, children, individuals and communities through a range of educational and supportive programs in partnership with states, tribes, and community organizations.
 ACF also advises Secretary of Health and Human Services on issues pertaining to children, youth, and families.
 These issues include child support enforcement, child welfare, child care, family assistance, Native American assistance, refugee resettlement, and more.

 Today, ACF is one of 11 operating divisions in HHS.
-The agency has the second largest budget within HHS — $53 billion in FY2017.
+The agency has the second largest budget within HHS — over $58 billion in FY2019.
 To put that in perspective, ACF’s budget is larger than whole cabinet agencies like the Department of Justice, Department of Interior, and the Treasury Department.

 The agency employs approximately 1,700 staff, including 1,200 federal employees and 500 contractors.
 Sixty percent of ACF staff work at central office in the Mary E. Switzer Building in Washington, D.C.
 The remaining 40 percent are based in regional offices located in Atlanta, Boston, Chicago, Dallas, Denver, Kansas City, Mo., New York City, Philadelphia, San Francisco and Seattle.
 There is also a satellite office in San Juan, Puerto Rico.